Sanoviv Response to COVID-19

 Here are some precautions and strategies that we have implemented to ensure the safest possible environment at Sanoviv.

-- Since January 2020, we have executed strict screening protocols designed to prevent admitting guests who are at high risk for COVID-19.
+- Since January 2020, we have executed strict screening protocols designed to prevent admitting guests or staff who may be infected with COVID-19.

 - We have hired additional housekeeping staff to more frequently clean and sanitize our facility, following hospital-standard cleaning protocols.
 Cleaning staff frequently wipe hard surfaces and other guest touch points, such as handles, knobs, elevators, counters, tables, and so on.